 Further provision may be given to an individual or group by an adult either within the classroom or in a small, separate classroom, when this is considered beneficial.
-The school has a number of support/ intervention TA's who work with small groups of children for specialised support including: Maths and English support, Time to Talk, Socially Speaking, Fun Fit or TIS-(Trauma Informed Schools)- referred to as Connect in School.
+The school has a number of support/intervention TA's who work with small groups of children for specialised support including: Maths and English support, Time to Talk, Socially Speaking, Fun Fit or Thrive.